YoannPa/biotab.manager/README.md

-# Handle_TCGA_Biotabs
+# manipulate_TCGA_Biotabs
-Scripts to manage biotab files from TCGA.
+Scripts to download and manipulate biotabs from TCGA.